Mohanavadivel-git/caasworkshop/lessons/4-dockerfiles.md

 ---

-A Dockerfile is a text file that defines our Docker (OCI) image.
-An image building tool; like docker, buildah, or podman; takes a Dockerfile as input and outputs a Docker image.
+A Dockerfile is a text file that defines our container image.
+An image building tool; like docker, buildah, or podman; takes a Dockerfile as input and outputs a container image.

-Before creating our Docker image using the Springboot app, let's evaluate an example Dockerfile.
-The Dockerfile example below is for a python application.
+Before creating our container image, let's evaluate an example Dockerfile.
+The Dockerfile is the Dockerfile for our sample, python application.
 The Dockerfile for a real-world production application will likely be much more complex, so be sure to review this external [best practices article](https://takacsmark.com/dockerfile-tutorial-by-example-dockerfile-best-practices-2018/) for how to write good, slim Dockerfiles.

 ```dockerfile
 FROM registry.redhat.io/rhscl/python-36-rhel7